 The meeting is closed to reporting journalists in order to encourage the highest level of openness and dialogue.
 As a result, there is no accreditation of journalists.
 Over the years journalists have attended à titre personnel.

 With such high-calibre guests, why is there so little media coverage on Bilderberg?

-The conference has never sought any public attention.
-An annual press conference on the eve of the conference was held for several decades up until the nineties, but it was stopped due to a lack of interest.
-However, the list of participants, main topics and the location are always published before each conference.
+Bilderberg Meetings has never sought any public attention.
+An annual press conference on the eve of the meeting was held for several decades up until the nineties, but it was stopped due to a lack of interest.
+However, the list of participants, main topics and the location are always published a few days before each meeting.